joaovq/joaovq/README.md

 # I'm...

 - 🌱 I’m currently learning:
-  - **Creating my personal projects, integration View with Jetpack Compose and Test's in Android**
+  - **Creating my personal projects, integration View with Jetpack Compose and Test's in Android or APIs with Spring/Ktor**
   - Integration with API's, Android.
   - Create enviroments dev with Docker and Docker Compose and Deploy Services
   - CI/CD with Github Actions, GitLab and Jenkins